Skip to main content

 The seasonality pattern makes it worse.
 October is statistically the peak demand month for HVAC (not summer, as most operators assume), driven by first-cold-snap furnace failures.
 Summer AC breakdowns and winter heating emergencies follow close behind.
 All three windows share a common feature: call volume spikes exactly when staffing is most constrained.

-of HVAC leads arrive outside business hours
+of HVAC leads arrive outside business hours, depending on source

 Industry aggregate, 2024-2026

 Manual staffing cannot absorb that curve.
-Hiring temporary receptionists for four months of peak demand and releasing them in slow season creates turnover, inconsistency, and gaps in coverage that are hard to audit across a 200-location network.
+Hiring temporary receptionists for four months of peak demand and releasing them in slow season creates turnover, inconsistency, and gaps in coverage that are hard to audit across a 200-location system.
 Most franchise operators know the problem exists.
 Fewer know how much it costs.

 What a deployment actually looks like